-authors conducted a phone survey during July 2020 and concluded that the results were consistent with the primary findings of increased survival expectations.
+relationships, noting that individual banks had varying approval rates.
+To corroborate the findings related to business closure, the authors conducted a phone survey during July 2020 and concluded that the results were consistent with the primary findings of increased survival expectations.

 After funds for additional PPP loans were appropriated in December, another 6.7 million loans were approved for a total of \$278 billion by 5,242 lenders in 2021.
 Of the 6.7 million loans approved, 2.9 million were second draw loans (\$209 billion) and 3.8 million were first draw loans (\$69 billion).
 These funds include specific set-asides that ensure equitable access of PPP funds, including for businesses with 10 or fewer employees or those in low- and moderate-income (LMI) areas.
 Despite the unprecedented scale of PPP, evidence from Neilson, Humphries and Ulyssea (2020) showed the limitations of the first-come first-served lending policy.
 The authors used daily survey data to show that small businesses during 2020 were less aware of the PPP and less likely to apply than larger businesses.
 Likewise, among businesses who applied for PPP loans, smaller businesses applied later, faced longer processing times, and were less likely to have their applications approved.
-Data from the 2021 episode of PPP lending, however, has shown to be more successful at reaching smaller and underserved businesses, an effort which was aided by the efforts of non-bank lenders.6
+Data from subsequent episodes of PPP lending, however, have shown to be more successful at reaching smaller and underserved businesses, an effort which was aided by the efforts of non-bank lenders.
+6

-Based on Census tract matching of first-draw PPP loans, along with summary data provided by SBA (see footnote 5), Treasury's Office of Economic Policy estimated that approximately 28 percent of PPP funds went to businesses in LMI areas-a figure proportionate to the LMI share of the U.S. population.
+Based on Census tract matching of first-draw PPP loans, along with summary data provided by SBA (see footnote 6), Treasury's Office of Economic Policy estimated that approximately 28 percent of PPP funds went to businesses in LMI areas-a figure proportionate to the LMI share of the U.S. population.
 The PPP has provided funds to a wide variety of industries in all sectors of the economy, including construction (12.4 percent), manufacturing (10.3 percent), food and hospitality services (8.1 percent), health care (12.9 percent), and retail (7.7 percent), among others.